chazapp/o11y/README.md

 ## Contents

-A Terraform module that deploys to a Kubernetes cluster the following tools:
+A Terraform project that deploys to a Minikube cluster the following tools:
   - Grafana
   - Grafana-Agent
   - Kube-Prometheus-Stack